Cursor vs Pieces for Developers

 CustomPieces for Developers

-Privacy-first AI developer copilot that runs entirely on-device, managing code snippets with AI enrichment and providing long-term memory of your development workflow - all without sending code to external servers.
+Privacy-first AI developer copilot that runs on-device, manages code snippets with AI enrichment, and provides long-term memory of your development workflow.

 Was this helpful?